philippmoritzer/bd-ml-project/README.md

 Source Code Repository: https://github.com/philippmoritzer/bd-ml-project

 If some step does not work or the project just wants to be tried, the project can be just checked out using git.

+<div style="page-break-after: always;"></div>

 After running `docker-compose up`, InfluxDB should be spun up on `localhost:8086` and Grafana sould be accessible on `localhost:3000`.

 ```properties
 #Login InfluxDB